Are you preparing for a half marathon? I’m sure you know that your shoes are one of the most important parts of preparation.

 4. Brooks Ravenna 11

-The Brooks Ravenna 11 is a good footwear choice for those who pronate.
+The Brooks Ravenna 11 is another good footwear choice for those who pronate.
 It’s designed to guide the foot to stay in the right position, improving performance and reducing the chance of injury due to improper foot position.

 One of the things we really like about this shoe is the midsole.
 Not only does the BioMoGo DNA midsole provide great cushioning, but it’s also environmentally-friendly!
 Brooks gets a thumbs-up for that.